-Wiltshire Council is responsible for deciding whether a development - anything from an extension on a house to a new shopping centre - should go ahead within Wiltshire.
-Similarly, Bath and North East Somerset Council is responsible for deciding whether a development should go ahead in Bath and North East Somerset.
+Bath and North East Somerset Council is responsible for deciding whether a development - anything from an extension on a house to a new shopping centre - should go ahead within Bath and North East Somerset.
 Planning involves making decisions about the future of our cities, towns and countryside and considering the sustainable needs of future communities.
 Decisions on planning applications are based on national planning policy guidance, the Local Plan (including the Core Strategy and other Development Plan Documents and Supplementary Planning Documents) and any relevant neighbourhood plan.